MoleMan1024/audiowagon_beta/docs/index.markdown

 OPEN BETA:

 I am looking for **beta testers** that want to try out this app and report any issues they find.
-If you provide me with the e-mail address that you use in your car for your Google Play Store as well as your country I can give you access to a beta version.
+If you provide me with the **e-mail address that you use in your car for your Google account** I can invite you to the beta version.
 I am especially interested in beta testers that:

-- want to try this in a Volvo XC 40 Recharge
+- want to try this in a Volvo XC 40 Recharge or any other vehicle with Android Automotive OS (so far I mostly have Polestar 2 drivers)
-- own a Polestar 2 with a software version P2127 or later (the one where the audio starts playing already when you get in)

 If you are interested, please contact me.